shinken008/converter/README.md

 converter
 =========
-Javascript conmunicates to java with [js-to-java](https://github.com/node-modules/js-to-java) need special schemas, we will preprocess data (if you need a number but get a string parameter) then we can use `js-to-java` wrap js object to java object.
+Javascript conmunicates to java with [js-to-java](https://github.com/node-modules/js-to-java) need special schemas, we will preprocess data (if you need a number but get a string parameter) then we can use `js-to-java` to wrap js object to java object.

 [![Build Status](https://travis-ci.org/shinken008/converter.svg?branch=master)](https://travis-ci.org/shinken008/converter)
 [![npm version](https://badge.fury.io/js/converter-z.svg)](http://badge.fury.io/js/converter-z)